QuantEcon/QuantEconHub/google-hub/README.md

 The instructions for GitHub setup are [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/authentication.html) and the whitelist are [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/authentication.html#adding-a-whitelist).

-Both involve changes to `config.yaml` (an example ex-post is below), and after running the changes you need to recompile by following [these instructions](https://zero-to-jupyterhub.readthedocs.io/en/latest/extending-jupyterhub.html).
-As below, the hub address is just `http://youripaddress` (from step 6) and the callback is just that followed by `/hub/oauth_callback`.
+Both involve changes to `config.yaml` (an example with both the GitHub auth and the whitelist is below), and after running the changes you need to recompile by following [these instructions](https://zero-to-jupyterhub.readthedocs.io/en/latest/extending-jupyterhub.html).

+When you're setting it up on GitHub, the hub address is just `http://youripaddress` (from step 6) and the callback is just that followed by `/hub/oauth_callback`.

 ```
 auth: